 This guidance is designed to support and promote good practice in the investigation, management and control of infectious disease outbreaks or incidents, which may have significant public health implications.
 Examples include outbreaks of food poisoning, such as Salmonella, E. Coli O157.
 Each control problem will be unique, requiring specific measures to deal with individual circumstances.
-For these reasons, the enclosed guidance should be regarded as a template for action, describing key principles and good practice in the management and control of communicable disease.
+For these reasons, the following guidance should be regarded as a template for action, describing key principles and good practice in the management and control of communicable disease.

-When caring for residents in relation to COVID-19 or any other new emerging infections, staff should refer to national infection prevention and control guidance.
+When caring for residents in relation to any new or emerging infections, staff should refer to national infection prevention and control guidance.